-Current law specifies that the existing Uniform Anatomical Gift Act must be construed so as to effectuate its general purpose to make uniform the law of those states which enact it.

-The bill specifies that in applying and construing the Revised Uniform Anatomical Gift Act (RUAGA), consideration must be given to the need to promote uniformity of the law with respect to its subject matter among the states that enact it.
+Former law, specified that the previously existing Uniform Anatomical Gift Act was to be construed so as to effectuate its general purpose to make uniform the law of those states which enacted it.
+The act specifies, instead, that in applying and construing the RUAGA, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among the states that enact it.